AzPepoze/linux-wallpaperengine-gui/README.md

 Before you begin, ensure you have the following installed:

-- 🟢 **Node.js and npm/pnpm:** For running the Electron application.
-- 🐧 **`linux-wallpaperengine`:** The command-line tool that this GUI interacts with.
+- 🐧 **[linux-wallpaperengine](https://github.com/Almamu/linux-wallpaperengine):** The command-line tool that this GUI interacts with.
 You can usually find this in your distribution's repositories or compile it from source.
-     - [Link to `linux-wallpaperengine` GitHub (if available, otherwise remove this line or replace with instructions)]

 ## 🚀 Installation